Neuro-Symbolic Learning of Answer Set Programs from Raw Data: Experiments

 \textbf{Experiment setup.} In the Cumulative Arithmetic tasks, we use the same setup as \cite{ijcai2021-254}, although use ILASP \cite{Law2018thesis} as our symbolic learner.
 In all other tasks, the neural network in \ac{nsl} is the MNIST CNN from \cite{deepproblog}, and the symbolic learner is FastLAS \cite{law2020fastlas} for the Two-Digit Arithmetic tasks, and ILASP \cite{Law2018thesis} for the Hitting Set tasks.
+We use ILASP for the Cumulative Arithmetic task as ILASP enables the search space to be expressed using meta-rules.
+This ensures a fair comparison to $Meta_{Abd}$, which requires a meta-rule specification.
+ILASP also enables us to learn choice rules in the Hitting Set tasks.
+We use FastLAS for the Two-Digit Arithmetic tasks to demonstrate NSIL's flexibility to support different symbolic learners, and due to FastLAS' increased efficiency in larger search spaces for this specific class of problems.
 To evaluate \ac{nsl}, we compare the final prediction to the ground truth label.
-Each experiment is repeated 20 times using 20 randomly generated seeds, and we measure mean classification accuracy per training epoch, where 1 epoch = 1 \ac{nsl} iteration.
+Each experiment is repeated 20 times using 20 randomly generated seeds, and we measure mean classification accuracy per training epoch, as well as the standard error over the 20 repeats, where 1 epoch = 1 \ac{nsl} iteration.
 We perform hyper-parameter tuning for all methods using a held-out validation set and a separate random seed.
 Each experimental repeat is allowed to run for a maximum of 24 hours.
-The \ac{asp} encodings of the domain knowledge and corrective examples are presented in Appendix \ref{sec:domain_knowledge}.
+The \ac{asp} encodings of the domain knowledge and corrective examples are presented in Appendix A.1.